 Age.
 Simply growing older is the second biggest risk factor for breast cancer.
-From age 30 to 39, the risk is 1 in 233, or .43%.
-That jumps to 1 in 27, or almost 4%, by the time you are in your 60s.
+From age 30 to 39, the risk is 1 in 227, or .44%.
+That jumps to 1 in 28, or just under 4%, by the time you are in your 60s.

 Family history of breast cancer.
 If you have a first-degree relative (mother, daughter, sister) who has had breast cancer, or you have multiple relatives affected by breast or ovarian cancer (especially before they turned age 50), you could be at higher risk of getting breast cancer.